 - spent at least 70% of the amount raised by the relevant share issue

-You must complete a separate application for each share issue.
+You must complete a separate statement for each share issue.

 What happens next

-You can find more information in the SEIS section of the HMRC Venture Capital Manual.
+You can find more information in the HMRC Venture Capital Schemes Manual.